nhoening/fjd/README.md

 First, start a dispatcher:
 ``python <path-to-fjd>/dispatcher.py``

-Them start one or more workers like this:
+Then, start one or more workers, like this:
 ``python <path-to-fjd>/worker.py``

 Now the dispatcher waits for jobs in the ``jobqueue`` directory (which it creates if